karma-runner/karma/docs/config/01-configuration-file.md

 **Default:**   `true`

-**Description:** Should https proxies error on invalid SSL certificate?
+**Description:** Whether or not karma or any browsers should raise an error when an inavlid SSL certificate is found.

 ## reportSlowerThan
 **Type:** Number